The RESOURCE Project in the Sahelian Wetlands

 - Expanded training and capacity building activities on waterbird and wetlands monitoring with national government and NGO staff in Chad, Mali, Senegal and Sudan;

-- Monitoring of waterbirds through repeated ground and aerial censuses in several key sites in Senegal, Mali, Chad, Sudan and Egypt (see map);
+- Monitored wintering waterbirds through repeated ground and aerial censuses in the main wetlands of Egypt, Chad, Senegal, Mali, and Sudan;

-- Initiated an analysis of waterbird, wildlife and wetlands policies, laws and regulations in Egypt, Mali, Chad, Senegal and Sudan.
+- Ongoing analysis of waterbird, wildlife and wetlands policies, laws and regulations in Senegal, Sudan, Mali, Chad and Egypt.